N5GEH/n5geh.platform/README.md

 # FIWARE-Core Setup

-Welcome to the quick setup of the fiware core!
+Welcome to the quick setup of the fiware core on a Unix OS!
+Nevertheless, with some minor changes in the docker-compose files it might also work on a Windows OS but this is not tested!

 ## Introduction